-In order to fulfil national targets defined within the Europe 2020 Strategy and to reflect other EU initiatives the Czech Government implemented specific country recommendations received in 2013 by the EU Council.
-In line with recommendations included in the National Reform Programme (NRP) in the field of pension reforms the Government adopted measures to increase the effective retirement age by aligning retirement age or pension benefits to changes in life expectancy and reviewed the indexation mechanism.
+In order to fulfil national targets defined within the Europe 2020 Strategy and other EU initiative the Czech Government implemented specific country recommendations received in 2013 by the EU Council.
+In line with recommendations included in the National Reform Programme (NRP) in the field of pension reforms the Government adopted measures to increase the effective retirement age by aligning retirement age or pension benefits to changes in life expectancy, and reviewed the indexation mechanism.

-As part of austerity measures, indexation in 2013 and 2014 was reduced, so that only one third of the 100% increase in the consumer price index was reflected (one third of the increase in real wages was reflected as before).
+As part of austerity measures, indexation in 2013 and 2014 was reduced so that only one third of the full (100%) increase in the consumer price index was reflected (one third of the increase in real wages was reflected as before).
 This temporarily reduced indexation should have taken place for the last time in January 2015.
-However, the new Government has prioritised improvements in the social situation of the population over the long-term sustainability of the pension system.
-Despite a huge deficit in the pension insurance, the Government made the most of the positive economic situation and ensured appropriate indexation of pensions in 2014.
-Pensions were not only increased by Ministerial Decree No. 208/2014 Collection as of 1 January 2015; the Government abolished the slowdown of pensions' indexation in response to the growth of wages and prices enacted in 2012.
+But the new government has prioritised improvements in the social situation of the population over the long-term sustainability of the pension system.
+Despite a huge deficit in the pension insurance, the government made the most of the positive economic situation and ensured appropriate indexation of pensions in 2014.
+Pensions were not only increased by Ministerial Decree No. 208/2014 Collection as of 1 January 2015 but the government abolished the slowdown of pensions' indexation in response to the growth of wages and prices enacted in 2012.
 According to the amended Act on Pension Insurance, pensions will be adjusted by 100% of the growth of consumer prices and 1/3 of the growth of real wages, starting in 2015.
-This measure is to stop the decrease of the real value of pensions and prevent deteriorating living conditions of pensioners.
+This measure should stop the decrease of the real value of pensions and prevent deteriorating living conditions of pensioners.

-The Government also decided to change the current regulation of the statutory retirement age.7
+The government also decided to change the current regulation of the statutory retirement age.7